Duncol/Communicator9000/README.md

  <b>HOW TO RUN IT</b>

 This program is managed and build with Maven.
 It uses Maven Shade Plugin, to pack program itself and all it's dependencies into one uber-jar.
-To run it you need to download the projects and in Eclipse: Run As -> Maven build... (goal "package") or just type in terminal:
+To run it you need to download the projects and in Eclipse: Run As -> Maven build... (goal "package") or just type in terminal in project's directory:
-<blockquote>mvn compile
+<blockquote>mvn compile<br>
 mvn package</blockquote>
 It will produce a jar file inside "target" directory.
 To run it, open project containing dir and type in terminal:
 <blockquote>java -cp [name-of-jar]</blockquote>